 Another recent ransomware trend is the shift from the “scattergun” approach of hitting large numbers of organizations with relatively small demands to the reconnaissance-based and carefully researched specific organizations.
 After infiltrating an organization’s systems, the attackers will take their time inside a network, identifying the biggest pain points at which to deploy their ransomware to maximum effect.

-In 2020, ransomware demands have risen to a staggering estimate of $20 billion last year, nearly 75% higher than in 2019 (according to Check Point research).
-In many cases these demands are paid out by the insurance companies as part of the organization’s cyber insurance.
+In 2020, ransomware demands have risen to a staggering estimate of $20 billion last year, nearly 75% higher than in 2019 (CheckPoint).
+In many cases, these demands are paid out by the insurance companies as part of the organization’s cyber insurance.
 But as in all insurance fields experiencing a rise in risk, these payments are not free.
-Usually the risk changes are factored into the renewal price of the policy.
-In fact, according to Aon’s analysis, cyber insurance pricing began to shift dramatically at the end of 2020, hitting an average 15.8% increase on primary layers, and Aon predicted price hikes between 20% and 50% for the remainder of 2021.
+Usually, the risk changes are factored into the renewal price of the policy.
+In fact, Aon research suggests that cyber insurance pricing began to shift dramatically at the end of 2020, hitting an average 15.8% increase on primary layers, and Aon predicted premium price hikes between 20% and 50% for the remainder of 2021.

-But even if prices are trending upwards, Aon said that most insurers have said “those rate adjustments were not enough to compensate for the increase in frequency and severity of losses.”
+But even with rising prices, the rate adjustments are still outpaced by the increase in frequency and severity of losses.
 Some even say that ransomware may be excluded from cyber insurance policies altogether.

 In response to the risk and loss trends described previously, carriers are adjusting their underwriting approach, reviewing terms and conditions of coverage, and reevaluating capacity deployment.
 In general, insurers are finding ways to restrict the exposures, while pricing the lower risks higher.
-To reduce risk, they are cherry picking the “right” clients, by conducting in-depth security audit processes.
+To reduce risk, they are cherry-picking the “right” clients, by conducting in-depth security audit processes to ensure that insureds are hitting minimum benchmarks of cyber security hygiene.
 In addition, insurers are restricting their exposure by implementing the following mechanisms:

 According to AON’s Cyber Insurance Snapshot report, in 2021 “Coinsurance is also being proposed, in some cases, in conjunction with a sub-limit” as part of the movement to a limit deployment strategy where they may cap the total aggregate limit they offer to any insured to some factor of the total policy limit.